ThomasLecat/udacity-navigation-project/README.md

 provided for collecting a blue banana.
 The goal is to collect as many yellow bananas as possible while avoiding blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+The state space is a vector of 37 dimensions which contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.

 Four discrete actions are available, corresponding to: